pqrs-org/ShowyEdge/README.md

 make
 </pre>

-Then, ShowyEdge-VERSION.app.zip has been created in the current directory.
+Then, ShowyEdge-VERSION.dmg has been created in the current directory.
 It's a distributable package.